ozgurural/CSEC502_Network_Security_Term_Project/README.md

+Group Members	Student IDs
+Burak Çelik	    1746536
+Özlem Çökük	    1746585
+Özgür Ural	    1819622

 CSEC 502 Network Security, Term Project
 VIZYON

 Purpose

 Our project Vizyon is an application that provides Android users to view movies in theaters easily.
 At first, Vizyon is not different from other normal applications.
 However, it is an Android malware application at background.
 Only the parsed information on the screen is shown while the application sends data to a remote server without the awareness of the user.
-When Vizyon is installed, it collects such sensible informations: SMS messages, call logs, contacts, GPS location and phone number belong to device.
+When Vizyon is installed, it collects such sensible information: SMS messages, call logs, contacts, GPS location and phone number belong to device.

 Project Parts
 Our project is composed of two main parts:
 •	Android Application (java)
 •	Server Side (java, tomcat)

+We used Git & GitHub as version control system.

 1) Android Application

 Getting movies: Application gets a DOM object from “http://www.beyazperde.com/filmler/vizyondakiler/sinema-sayisi/” by Jsoup Java Library.
 By parsing the DOM according to tags, Images and movies’ detail are listed on screen.
-This list is updated in each
+This list is updated in each run of the application.

 Collecting Infos: When application works, get all infos as JsonObject itself and sent it to server.
 After that, it remains in listening mode by opening a socket.
 Whenever server sends a command to get infos, application collects the related details from device and sends them to remote server.
 These commands are: